 So, how did we (or our referral source) acquire that familiarity, and come to associate a supplier with our problem?
 It's no accident.
-Usually, the supplier went to a fair amount of time, trouble and expense to capture our attention, communicate with us, associate themselves with specific issues, and repeat all that frequently enough for us to feel like we "know" them, at least in a specific context.
+Usually, the supplier invested a fair amount of time, trouble and expense to capture our attention, communicate with us, associate themselves with specific issues, and repeat all that frequently enough for us to feel like we "know" them, at least how they think in a specific context.

 Marketing and selling are different activities, with different aims, requiring different skills.
-Once you clear that up, litigation is no different than the other services listed.
-You have to position yourself to come to mind so you can get found by the person for whom a solution need has arisen.
+Once you clear that up, litigation is no different than other services.
+You have to position yourself so you’ll come to mind and get found by the person for whom a solution need has arisen.